 With the high cost of living in Singapore, earning a little side income from investments probably seems like a pretty good idea – and rightly so!
-Investments can be valuable assets to Singaporeans, as they could help you increase your savings, or plan for retirement.
-However, with the plethora of options available in investments, it is easy to feel paralyzed by indecision and give up.
+Investments can be valuable assets to us young Singaporeans, as they could help you increase your savings, or plan for retirement in the future.
+However, with the plethora of options available in investments, it is easy to feel paralysed by indecision and give up.
 In this article, we will walk you through some key factors to consider when looking at corporate bonds in Singapore.
 But first, you should first understand how corporate bonds in Singapore work in the first place.

 1. Understanding the Basics about Investing in Corporate Bonds in Singapore

 In its simplest form, investing in corporate bonds in Singapore is loaning money to companies to grow their businesses.
 At the time of investing, you would already know two essential pieces of information about the corporate bond:

 - The interest rate.
 This indicates how much money you would earn from the bond as a percentage of your initial investment.